telecomsxchange/click2call/README.md

 This example:

-We use the original code from tcxc-php to build a simple page that uses bootstrap+php to build a nice and easy to use click2call form for customers on any website. once they enter their number a call is connected immediatlety between the customer on the web page and the call center number.
+We use the original code from tcxc-php to build a simple page that uses bootstrap+php to build a nice and easy to use click2call form for customers on any website using TelecomsXchange voice api. once they enter their number a call is connected immediatlety between the customer on the web page and the call center number.

 # tcxc-php